wolffpc/startbootstrap-grayscale/README.md

 ##About

 This is a portfolio website that I setup for myself to be included or linked on my social media profiles and resume.
-I strove to keep the changes I made to the original template documented and even added comments where I thought appropriate to the original code.
+I strove to keep the changes I made to the original template documented and added comments where I thought appropriate to the original code.

 If you have any issues please feel free to contact me or create an issue here.
 Thanks!